Kilmarnock: Twin towns – sister cities

+The former Kilmarnock and Loudoun District Council is also twinned with Sukhumi, Abkhazia (Russian-occupied Georgia) on the Black Sea coast.
+Following a review of links, this link is now considered as a friendship link.

-Notable people and residents
+Notable and associated people

 Below is a list of those who have either been born, lived in or have been associated with the town of Kilmarnock at some point of their life: